-Cancun boasts a superb nightlife scene with lots of clubs and bars.
-No wonder it’s frequented by spring breakers and people who like to party hard.
+Cancún boasts a superb nightlife scene with lots of clubs and bars.
+No wonder it’s a favorite among spring breakers and people who like to party hard.

-Cancun’s most famous club is Coco Bongo.
-It’s a really cool place with a good music mix and unlimited domestic drinks.
+Cancún’s most famous club is Coco Bongo.
+It’s a cool place with a good music mix and unlimited domestic drinks.
 However, be warned that it’s pricey.
 Depending on what package you get, you will be paying between $80-$195.
 Oh, and lines can get super long, especially during peak season.

 However, it’s not your typical club.
 For instance, there is no dance floor per se.
 There is only a narrow platform in the center where ladies can get on top to dance.
 There are also a few balconies where they can dance as well.

-Unlike other clubs, Coco Bongo boasts lively performances with musician impersonators, live bands, acrobats, bubbles, confetti and the like.
+Unlike other clubs, Coco Bongo boasts lively performances with impersonators, live bands, acrobats, bubbles, confetti, and the like.
 As you can see, it’s not your typical DJ-controlled club.

 - Party Rockers